 “All you’re going to do is stress yourself out.
 You’re going to be working 12, 14 hours a day which is not the reason that you buy a business,” Quinn says.
 “You bought a business so that you could learn and so you could build it and grow it and eventually become more absentee.”

 It’s Okay To Feel Overwhelmed – Here’s How We Can Help

 It’s natural to feel nervous the first week on any new job.
-It’s even more understandable if you’re the one who bought the company.
+This feeling is even more understandable if you're the one who bought the company.